ManonCoulee/ChromENVEE/README.md

 # ChromENVEE: Chromatin ENVironment and Enhancer-dependent Expression

-ChromENVEE is a package developed to study chromatin states.
+Standard analyses on ChIPseq data provide information (annotation, enrichment level) at the gene body level but do not necessarily investigate other genomic regions.
+ChromHMM R package allows to go further by predicting chromatin states using ChIPSeq datasets for several histone marks.
+The present R package ChromENVEE uses the chromatin states obtained by ChromHMM and compare them with transcriptomic data (RNAseq) and other ChIP-Seq data.

-This package implements functions to associate all the neighbouring genes to a list of enhancers and to define the chromatin environment of genes using chromatin states informations (e.g., ChromHMM output).
+Specifically, ChromENVEE implements functions to associate all the neighbouring genes to a list of enhancers and to define the chromatin environment of genes using chromatin states informations.
 Several visualization functions are available to summarize the distribution of chromatin states, characterize genes associated with enhancers and also assign chromatin environment to genes.

 ### Installation